The 6 Best Energy Gels for Runners

 It is personally one of my go-to gels.
 It is a hydrogel which means it doesn’t need water to be taken.
 Maurten is utterly tasteless and has a runny jello texture.
 It boasts some of the quickest absorption rate with some runners saying they feel the boost almost instantly.

-No runner reported stomach issues from Maurten gels.
+I have not met a runner who has experienced stomach issues from Maurten gels.

 • Some runners don’t like the “snot-like” consistency.